 Attribute Name Presence Value Verification countryName MUST The two-letter ISO 3166-1 country code for the country associated with the Subject.
-If a Country is not represented by an official ISO 3166-1 country code, the CA MUST specify the ISO 3166-1 user-assigned code of XX, indicating that an official ISO 3166-1 alpha-2 code has not been assigned.
+If a Country is not represented by an official ISO 3166-1 country code, the CA MUST specify the ISO 3166-1 user- assigned code of XX, indicating that an official ISO 3166-1 alpha-2 code has not been assigned.
 Section 3.2.3 stateOrProvinceName MUST / MAY MUST be present if localityName is absent, MAY be present otherwise.
 If present, MUST contain the Subject's state or province information.
 Section 3.2.3 localityName MUST / MAY MUST be present if stateOrProvinceName is absent, MAY be present otherwise.
 If present, MUST contain the Subject's locality information.
 Section 3.2.3 postalCode NOT RECOMMENDED If present, MUST contain the Subject's zip or postal information.
 Section 3.2.3 streetAddress NOT RECOMMENDED If present, MUST contain the Subject's street address information.
 Multiple instances MAY be present.
-Section 3.2.3 organizationName NOT RECOMMENDED If present, MUST contain the Subject's name or DBA.
-Section 3.2.3 surname MUST The Subject's surname.
+Section 3.2.3 organizationName NOT RECOMMENDED If present, MUST contain the Subject's name and/or DBA/tradename.
+The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided Section 3.2.3 that the CA documents the difference and any abbreviations used are locally accepted abbreviations.
+If both are included, the DBA/tradename SHALL appear first, followed by the Subject's name in parentheses. surname MUST The Subject's surname.
 Section 3.2.3 givenName MUST The Subject's given name.
 Section 3.2.3 organizationalUnitName MUST NOT - - commonName NOT RECOMMENDED If present, MUST contain a value derived from the subjectAltName extension according to Section 7.1.4.3.
 Any other attribute NOT RECOMMENDED - See Section 7.1.4.4